 UX guidelines for discounts

-A great buyer-facing user experience (UX) for discounts is important to the success of our merchants.
+A great buyer-facing user experience (UX) for discounts is important to the success of app users.
 This guide explains important considerations for implementing discounts in user interfaces (UIs).

 User interface guidelinesAnchor link to section titled "User interface guidelines"